carbon-language/carbon-lang/llvm/docs/tutorial/MyFirstLanguageFrontend/LangImpl03.rst

 makes it much easier to read the IR dumps.

 `LLVM instructions <../../LangRef.html#instruction-reference>`_ are constrained by strict
-rules: for example, the Left and Right operators of an `add instruction <../../LangRef.html#add-instruction>`_ must have the same type, and the result type of the add must match the operand types.
+rules: for example, the Left and Right operands of an `add instruction <../../LangRef.html#add-instruction>`_ must have the same type, and the result type of the add must match the operand types.
 Because all values in Kaleidoscope are doubles, this makes for very simple code for add,